nekoju/Writing/No1/firstDraft.md

 lot of science that needed doing and not enough researchers to do it.

 When the virus arrived, we were prepared.
 After all, our evolutionary algorithm was vastly better than the dumb virus.
-We didn't anticipate that a compute cluster in Delhi, upon whose hard disk was stored was the source code for MUPET and the virus--it was being used for research to defeat the virus, after all.
-The the virus's virulence (malevolence, even?) couldn't do anything with MUPET, as it was a simple replicator with a simple immune avoidance mechanism.
+The the virus's virulence (malevolence, even?) couldn't do anything with MUPET, *Deletion here; don't know what to replace it with.* as it was a simple replicator with a simple immune avoidance mechanism.
 But MUPET found the virus, both of which were stored in Wilson Kumar's home directory, and incorporated its source code into itself during some research